george-hawkins/odroid-c2/setup/README.md

     $ nmap -T4 -F 192.168.1.133/24
     $ ssh root@192.168.1.240

+Where `192.168.1.133` is your current machine and `/24` indicates you want to search for devices that differ from your IP only in there last 8 bits.
+This runs in around 5s on my network.

+If you have only one Odroid C2 on the local network then you'll most probably be able to use the nice name `odroid64.lan` rather than an IP address.

+Note: [Fing](https://www.fing.io/) for iOS or Android is alos great for finding devices on your netwrok.

 It can take a while the device starts up for the first time (it has to resize disks and other things on the first boot).